About the Legal Service

 - representing the Commission in the courts.

-To perform its task of giving legal advice not only on the substance but also on the form of the instrument, the Legal Revisers Group examines the draft instrument in terms of the quality of the drafting and the legal form and it establishes legal concordance between the different language versions.
+To perform its task of giving legal advice not only on the substance but also on the form of the instrument, the Legal Revisers examine draft instruments in terms of the quality of the drafting and the legal form and they establish legal concordance between the different language versions.
 There is a resulting value added in terms of the quality of legal instruments which sits well with the better regulation initiative, one of whose objectives is to make Community law more user-friendly.

 The Codification Group is responsible for coordinating work on codifying Community legislation.
 Codification contributes to the better regulation objective by combining a Community instrument and all its amending instruments in a single text.
 Community law is thereby rendered more accessible.

 Further information about the Codification Group